Blackfell/warpi/README.md

-Once that's done, you are free to tweak a few (very limited settings) in warpi.conf, but you should be running a Pi, with one USB WiFi card and one USB GPS dongle, so settings shoudl be the same for most people.
+Once that's done, you are free to tweak a few (very limited settings) in warpi.conf, but you should be running a Pi, with one USB WiFi card and one USB GPS dongle, so settings can just be left as default and stuff will hopefully just work.

 That means it's one line to get up and running for most people: